 Do licensed health professionals in Washington State have access?

-Selected health professionals have access to HEALWA.
-HEALWA (healwa.org) provides online access to current, authoritative clinical information and educational resources to eligible licensed health care practitioners in Washington State.
-HEALWA users do not have access access to UW Libraries online resources.
-Though it can be confusing because both the UW Libraries and HEALWA use UW NetID for authentication, they are two separate collections.
+Selected health professionals have access to HEALWA .
+HEALWA provides online access to current, authoritative clinical information and educational resources to eligible licensed health care practitioners in Washington State.
+HEALWA users do not have access to UW Libraries online resources.
+Although both the UW Libraries and HEALWA use UW NetID for authentication, they are two separate collections.
 Please contact HEALWA for more information.

 Do UW Alumni have access?

 UW Alumni retain access to Libraries online resources for approximately 3 months after graduation.
 UW Alumni Association members have access to the EBSCO Academic Search Alumni Edition database, which provides 3,000 academic journals in full text, plus indexing for 13,667 more.